 Of course, before he moved to Privet Drive, Harry lived with his parents in Godric’s Hollow.
 While the choice for Privet Drive was a modern-looking house, Harry’s first home has a more vintage feel to it.

 De Vere House is in Lavenham, Suffolk, which is considered the best-preserved medieval village in England.
-The house is currently being used as an Airbnb.
+The house has been used as an Airbnb.

 Malham Cove – Harry and Hermione’s travels